 For the past twenty-five years, he has developed peripheral interface protocol standards.
 He first discovered this calling as the storage standards rep for VAXclusters in Digital’s VMS operating system development group.
 When not haggling over standareze, he wrote device drivers for VMS, including the first SCSI Port Driver not coded in assembly language.

 Since 1990, Ralph has worked with the SCSI Committee (first known as X3T9.2 and later renamed INCITS T10).
-He has been the SCSI Primary Commands (SPC) editor since the project's inception in 1994, as well as editing two versions of the SCSI Architecture Model (SAM-2 and SAM-3).
+He was the SCSI Primary Commands (SPC) editor from the project's inception in 1994 until 2016, as well as editing two versions of the SCSI Architecture Model (SAM-2 and SAM-3).
+Beginning in 2005, calls to add security features to SCSI led to major changes in SPC-4, changes which were moved to the Security Features for SCSI Commands (SFSC) in 2015.
+He currently edits the SCSI Zoned Block Device Commands (ZBC-3) working draft.

 Send Ralph an e-mail or call him at 214-912-1373.